Skip to content

 Adobe Analytics data lives in Adobe’s infrastructure.
 Export is possible through Data Feeds and Data Warehouse, but you are always dependent on Adobe’s platform and terms.

 HitKeep uses sessionStorage and does not set cookies.
-The tracking snippet is 2KB.
+Web Vitals collection stays in an opt-in split bundle.

 Adobe Analytics uses first-party cookies extensively and typically requires consent management.
 The implementation footprint is significantly larger.